VEWOXIC/FITS/README.md

-# FITS: Modeling Time Series with 10k parameters
+# FITS: Modeling Time Series with 10k parameters (ICLR 2024 Spotlight)

 This is the official implementation of FITS.
 Please run the scripts in scripts\FITS for results.
 Scripts without `_best` are for ablation study and grid search for parameters.
 Scripts with `_best` are for multiple run on the optimal parameters.